Konservat-Lagerstätte Menat: Geology

-The third site, known as the "Steam Site" was first referenced in the literature in 2018 and has been noted to have better preservation than the other two sites.
-The beds that make up the site are made up of dark, organic clays and is suggested to be correlated to the “Les Grelins” and “La Mer” quarries.
+The third site, known as the "Steam Site", was first referenced in the literature in 2018 and has been noted to have better preservation than the other two sites.
+The beds that make up the site consist of dark, organic clays and is suggested to be correlated to the "Les Grelins" and "La Mer" quarries.
 Both charcoal and soot have been found at every horizon of Menat.
-Fossils found at these sites are preserved on what has been labeled as spongo-diatomites however a more recent study that looked into the composition of these layers found no evidence of diatom sclerites or sponge spicules being present.
+Fossils found at these sites are preserved on what has been labeled as spongo-diatomites.
+However, a more recent study that looked into the composition of these layers found no evidence of diatom sclerites or sponge spicules being present.

 Dating

 The original dated of Menat was the mid to late Paleocene, with this being based on the presence of a fossil primate.
 Later palynological studies have suggested either a Thanetian or Selandian age.
-However the more recent dating based on basalts and tuffs near Menat gave an "average age" of the Thanetian-Ypresian boundary.
+However, the more recent dating based on basalts and tuffs near Menat gave an "average age" of the Thanetian-Ypresian boundary.
 This age has been referenced as the age of the fossil maar lake itself though this has faced criticism due to the lack of correlation between the lake deposits and the sediments being dated.
 The most recent papers referencing the date of the site place the age as 59 mya based on pollen.
 In contrast to this however, macrofloral fossils suggest a slightly older age of 60-61 mya.